roxy133/recipes/guacamole.md

 # Ingredients

--avacado
+- avacado
--lime or lemon
+- lime or lemon
--salt
+- salt

 # Instructions

--get a bowl
+- get a bowl
+- get a knife